matthewpriddy/Active-Directory-Deployed-in-the-Cloud/README.md

 ![image](https://github.com/matthewpriddy/Active-Directory-Deployed-in-the-Cloud/assets/132313534/e3fe0245-7dd6-4637-8b2b-2c128a26060b)

 - - - -
 From Client 1 VM, open the command prompt via the VM's Start Menu and enter the command ping -t and the Domain Controller VM's private IP address.

-N ote how there is no traffic between both VMs.
+Note how there is no traffic between both VMs.

 ![image](https://github.com/matthewpriddy/Active-Directory-Deployed-in-the-Cloud/assets/132313534/2ed5a591-4d62-4519-ae7e-4fadf65f891a)